Distribute your 1 to 10 rating scale survey any way you choose

 So why is the NPS rating scale so popular?
 Well, it allows you to quickly assess how your audience feels about your company in a 0-10 rating scale format which customers find easy to understand.
 Customers respond instinctively, without the internal filter that is often turned on by more complicated questions.

-Customers who answer with a score of 6 or below will likely be a source of negative word-of-mouth for your company, so these people are called “detractors”, because they (knowingly or not) detract from the overall health of your business.
+Customers who answer with a score of 6 or below will likely be a source of negative word-of-mouth for your company, so these people are called “detractors”.

-A score of 7 or above are considered “promoters”, and those who rate your business as a 9 or 10 will be your brand champions.
+A score of 7 or 8 are considered “passives”, and those who rate your business as a 9 or 10 will be your promoters.
 These people often look for any opportunity to recommend your company to others.

 It’s amazing how many customers are responding to our surveys.
 For every dollar we spend on a Survicate subscription, we generate about $25 in additional revenue.